-That stat that only 6.7% of people struggling with alcohol abuse and addiction get the treatment they need is important.
-The goal of The Detox Center is to provide a place where people with alcohol addiction can receive safe, effective alcohol detox, the first part of the foundation for recovery.
+Only 6.7% of people struggling with alcohol abuse and addiction get the treatment they need.
+The goal of The Detox Center’s alcohol detox center programs is to provide a place where people with alcohol addiction can receive safe, effective alcohol detox, the first part of the foundation for recovery.

 Signs of Alcohol Addiction

 There are several signs to look out for in yourself or someone else, to recognize potential alcoholism:

 - You drink more or longer than you plan to

 - Drinking causes problems at work, school, or in relationships